What is Ascites?

 - Peritoneal tuberculosis

-Causes of Ascites
+Causes

 The most common cause of ascites is liver cirrhosis, which results from chronic liver damage.
 Cirrhosis can be caused by excessive alcohol consumption, hepatitis infections, non-alcoholic fatty liver disease (NAFLD), or autoimmune liver diseases.
-Other factors, such as heart failure, kidney disease, and certain cancers can also cause ascites.
+Other factors, such as heart failure, kidney disease, and certain cancers, can also cause ascites.

-Symptoms of Ascites
+Symptoms

 - Abdominal bloating and distension